chaimeleon-eu/dataset-service/README.md

  - 'admin_users': required for the operations in '/user'.
  - 'admin_datasetAccess': required for the operations in '/datasetAccess' and '/datasetAccessCheck'.

-## dataset states
+## Dataset states

 Each dataset has some flags (with value true or false) which define its state of visibility, editability and usability.
 The flags are:
- - draft (proposed, not implemented yet)
+ - _draft_ (proposed, not implemented yet)
- - public
+ - _public_
- - invalidated
+ - _invalidated_

 According to value of the flags a dataset can be in one of these states:
- - Draft (proposed, not implemented yet): (draft=true, public=false, invalidated=false)
+ - Draft (proposed, not implemented yet): (_draft_ = true, _public_ = false, _invalidated_ = false)
           All datasets are created in this state.
           Only the author can see and use the dataset in Draft state and some properties can be modified (name/title, description).
           The draft mode can be useful for testing datasets because they are "private" to the author.
           Possible actions:
-           - Release (draft -> false), goes to Normal state.
+           - Release (_draft_ -> false), goes to Normal state.
-           - Invalidate (invalidated -> true), goes to Invalidated state.
+           - Invalidate (_invalidated_ -> true), goes to Invalidated state.
- - Normal: (draft=false, public=false, invalidated=false)
+ - Normal: (_draft_ = false, _public_ = false, _invalidated_ = false)
            When released, the dataset can't be edited anymore and all the registered users with the rol 'access_all_datasets' can see it and use it.
            Possible actions:
-            - Publish (public -> true) goes to Public state.
+            - Publish (_public_ -> true) goes to Public state.
-            - Invalidate (invalidated -> true), goes to Invalidated state.
+            - Invalidate (_invalidated_ -> true), goes to Invalidated state.
- - Public: (draft=false, public=true, invalidated=false)
+ - Public: (_draft_ = false, _public_ = true, _invalidated_ = false)
            When published, the dataset can be seen and used by any user, including unregistered users.
            Possible actions:
-            - Revert to non-public (public -> false), goes to Normal state.
+            - Revert to non-public (_public_ -> false), goes to Normal state.
-            - Invalidate (invalidated -> true), goes to Invalidated state.
+            - Invalidate (_invalidated_ -> true), goes to Invalidated state.
- - Invalidated: (draft=true/false, public=true/false, invalidated=true)
+ - Invalidated: (_draft_ = true/false, _public_ = true/false, _invalidated_ = true)
+           Only appears in the list of the author, but anyone (who has the id or link) can see the details.
+           For example when the dataset have a PID and somebody goes to the detail from the paper where is included.
+           Anyway, a big label with the text "invalidated" should appear in details, and also in the list for the author.
-           Only the author can see the dataset.
-Nobody can modify it nor use it.
+           Nobody can modify it nor use it, neither the author.
            Possible actions:
-            - 'Reactivate' (invalidated -> false), goes to previous state (Draft, Normal or Public).
+            - 'Reactivate' (_invalidated_ -> false), goes to previous state (Draft, Normal or Public).

 All the actions can be performed only by the author or superadmin.